 Some of the hardest working people in Shul business, the Gabbaim, are those precious, mission driven, and determined souls who work tirelessly throughout our prayer experience to help distribute honors to all of us sitting in the pews, to increase participation and to keep the experience moving.
 A crucial part of our davening (prayer) service, the Gabbaim are a small but dedicated group of individuals (both men and women) who make it all happen and who help our Rabbis, Cantorial Soloist and leadership look good.
-Join their distinguished ranks by reaching out to our ritual director, Jordan Forman, at email@example.com.
+If you would like to join their distinguished ranks, please contact our Ritual Coordinator: Jordan Forman (firstname.lastname@example.org).

 Everyone who walks through our doors on Shabbat and Holidays is greeted with a warm welcome.
 This is made possible by our devoted members who are part of our greeter team.
 Being a greeter is an easy and fun way to connect with other congregants, meet new people and become an integral part of the synagogue.
 If you can smile and say “Shabbat Shalom” then you are a fully trained greeter.
 Greeters stay in the foyer in front of Ellman Chapel for approximately one hour on Shabbat and Holidays and take one-hour shifts on the High Holidays.
-To join the greeter team contact Mildred or Marty Kwatinetz at firstname.lastname@example.org or 404.812.1734.
+If you would like to join the greeter team, please contact Mildred and Marty Kwatinetz (email@example.com; 404.812.1734).

 Monday – Friday: 7:15 am

 *Please note that Morning minyan on Thanksgiving, Christmas and New Years Day will be at 9:00 am.